What is the Djed?

 As Osiris awakens from his long slumber, the Djedi feel this awakening within themselves.
 Their destinies are tied to the reawakening of Osiris, urging them to step up.
 The powerful bones of Osiris signal the return of the Djedi.
 This crucial moment in history signifies our own awakening and urges us to respond to the call to action.

 The years of COVID changed the lives of so many of us, so we can say that we are still going through a time of profound transformation.
 Let’s awaken the Djedi within ourselves.
 Embrace a higher purpose and resonate with the grand cosmic rhythm.
 In raising the Djed, we take on the role of guardians of this new era, united in spirit and purpose.
 Together, we embark on a journey of renewal and regeneration, securing a future built on wisdom, stability, and harmony.
 It’s time for the Djedi to rise, for this is our awakening and our opportunity for greatness.
 The world is filled with Djedi Warriors who may not even realize who and what they are.

-The Djedi warriors are champions of the downtrodden, the underdog, the deprived and most of all champions of women and the Divine Feminine imprisoned in women throughout the world – and sometimes they are just little girls like Malala Yousufzai, the Pakistani girl who drew global attention after being shot in the head by the Taliban for advocating girls’ education The Djedi Warriors are those raising awareness, raising consciousness, stirring the rest of us to stand up for what is right and good in the world, to stand against oppression and tyranny – they are raising the Djed.
+Modern day Djedi warriors, defenders of the downtrodden and champions of justice, are the advocates for the underprivileged and oppressed.
+The Djedi Warriors are those raising awareness, raising consciousness, stirring the rest of us to stand up for what is right and good in the world, to stand against oppression and tyranny – they are raising the Djed.

 MAY THE FORCE BE WITH YOU” 🙂 Yup!
 I was a Star Wars fan way back when it all started and dreamed of traveling among the stars!